-This myth arises from the way these Growing up milks are marketed.
-They claim to be ‘specially designed to meet the nutritional needs of your toddler’, creating the impression that it may be superior to other types of milk.
+This myth arises from the way these growing up milks are marketed.
+They claim to be “specially designed to meet the nutritional needs of your toddler,” creating the impression that it may be superior to other types of milk.

 The trouble is, their nutritional value is often compared solely with cow’s milk, instead of cow’s milk, plus food which your toddler would in reality be eating.

-For that, your child would have to consume at least 400 ml of growing up milk 1,2.
-For a toddler, typically the major source of nutrients should be food, not milk.
+You have to remember that for a toddler, typically the major source of nutrients should be food, not milk.
 If he fills up on growing up formula, he would have no appetite for solid food left, which would cause deficiencies later.